nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 ---
 ```

-You will see in our browser, in our pre tag that we added before, we now have a title, description, img and alt variable that we now have access to by using our article variable followed by what we want to print out.
+We now have a title, description, img and alt variable that we can access to by using our `article` object variable.

 `pages/blog/_slug.vue`